-Dan is frequently engaged to tackle the industry’s more sophisticated and challenging cases, providing both coverage advice to insurers as well as litigating coverage disputes on their behalf.
+Dan is frequently engaged to tackle the industry’s most sophisticated and challenging cases, providing both coverage advice to insurers as well as litigating coverage disputes on their behalf.
 Dan advocates his clients’ interests at all stages of litigation, consistently securing successful results through dispositive motions, bench and jury trials, and on appeal.
 In fact, Dan’s team is one of only a handful of nationally recognized groups that both counsels and tries to verdict complex insurance coverage disputes for the world’s largest carriers.

-In addition to his insurance coverage practice, Dan has also counseled clients and tried cases involving business contract disputes, trade-mark and patent infringement, personal injury, employment discrimination and consumer class actions.
+In addition to his insurance coverage practice, Dan has also counseled clients and tried cases involving business contract disputes, trademark and patent infringement, personal injury, employment discrimination and consumer class actions.

 - Connect America Holdings, LLC, et al. v.
-Arch Insurance Company – Secured jury verdict in favor of Insurer in $5 million coverage and bad faith claim arising from underlying trademark litigation.
+Arch Insurance Company – Secured jury verdict in favor of insurer in $5 million coverage and bad faith claim arising from underlying trademark litigation.

 - Executive Risk Indemnity Inc. v.
-CIGNA Corp. – Won partial summary judgment, secured verdict at trial and held appeal in coverage and bad faith action involving $135 million insurance claim based on settlement of consolidated MDL class-action lawsuits.
+CIGNA Corp. – Won partial summary judgment, secured verdict at trial and won appeal in coverage and bad faith action involving $135 million insurance claim based on settlement of consolidated MDL class-action lawsuits.
 Established Pennsylvania law regarding burden of proof for allocation between covered and non-covered loss.

 - HSB Group, Inc. v.
 SVB Underwriting, LTD – Successfully represented plaintiff in Insurer v.
 Insurer dispute resulting in multi-million jury verdict for client and implicating foreseeability of loss under tail coverage policy.

 - Specialty Surfaces International, Inc., v.
-Continental Casualty Co. – Won summary judgment and held appeal establishing important Third Circuit precedent that design defects do not qualify as “occurrences” under a general liability policy, whether a claim against the designer is pleaded as a contract or tort cause of action.
+Continental Casualty Co. – Won summary judgment and appeal establishing important Third Circuit precedent that design defects do not qualify as “occurrences” under a general liability policy, whether a claim against the designer is pleaded as a contract or tort cause of action.